pixbi/duplo/README.md

-    app/modules/  --> Module within the application that are ordered AFTER code in the top-level `app/` directory when building components/   --> Other repos imported via Component.IO dev/          --> Any code necessary to run the applcation in dev mode node_modules/ --> Contains this repo
+    app/modules/  --> Module within the application that are ordered AFTER code in the top-level `app/` directory when building components/   --> Other repos imported via Component.IO dev/          --> Any code necessary to run the application in dev mode node_modules/ --> Contains this repo
     public/       --> Built files when developing.
 This is NOT committed to source